rfloarea/seven-in-seven/README.md

 I took a lot of time to explore what I'm really looking for from the Five Core Questions.
 I needed to have a better idea of what type systems actually are before I can benefit from understanding a language's type model.
 I also explored programming models: OOP, functional, etc. I feel that I have a better theoretical grasp and hope that that helps me understand these languages.
 3, 4, 5 aren't as much of a mystery to me and they seem to be things that will be revealed as I progress from language to language.
 I'm not too worries about them.

 I was also battling some personal demons.
 (Still am?)
 So that tends to take up quite a bit of attention/energy.
 Learning how to learn programming languages is not the most urgent thing in my life.

+Later that night...

+I'm having some trouble downloading Io.
+The Homebrew process seemed to stall while downloading the cmake dependency.

+Some bit later...

+Just found [Try It Online](https://tio.run/#)!
+Very cool!
+I'll just use this to run Io code as long as I can.